TabDPT: Scaling Tabular Foundation Models on Real Data: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We introduce \name, an open tabular foundation model with a demonstrated ability to generalize on a range of unseen tabular datasets without additional tuning or adaptation.
 Our training approach provides an effective way to leverage real data with SSL to build robust TFMs.
 Models pre-trained with our procedure exhibit scaling laws with consistent improvements from both data and model size, analogous to foundation models in other domains.
 Given the practical ease of use and broad applicability of foundation models, we believe that these contributions will advance their adoption as an alternative to individually trained models in tabular domains.
-Future work involves incorporating dataset metadata such as column names and descriptions into the model to enrich representations, as well as extending \name\ to the timeseries domain.

-While \name\ demonstrates strong performance, opportunities remain to further enhance TFMs and address current limitations. (i) Preliminary experiments using feature name embeddings led to overfitting.
+While \name\ demonstrates strong performance, opportunities remain to further enhance TFMs -- including \name\ -- and address current limitations. (i) Preliminary experiments using feature name embeddings led to overfitting.
 Expanding training data with more diverse tables containing free-form text may mitigate this and improve textual integration. (ii) \name\ is designed for rectangular datasets with i.i.d.\ rows and does not explicitly model temporal dependencies, distribution shifts, or hierarchical structures.
 Methodological improvements could help overcome these constraints; e.g., ideas similar to \citet{hoo2025tabularfoundationmodeltabpfn} can help tackle temporal dependencies. (iii) \name\ could be enhanced with techniques from works such as \citet{ma2023tabpfgen} and \citet{van2024latable} to complement its discriminative capabilities with generative modeling and density estimation.

 \counterwithin{figure}{section} \counterwithin{table}{section}

 {\Alph{section}.\arabic{figure}} {\Alph{section}.\arabic{table}}